CMSgov/beneficiary-fhir-data/rfcs/0013-bfd-server-startup-check.md

 ### Readiness Checking

 What's missing from the proposal is the introduction of reliable readiness checks.
 This will require further consideration moving forward to ensure that the traffic is handled most effectively and that instances aren't suffering from periods of saturation as a result of mismanaged load balancing.

+### DevSecOps

+This proposal is _very_ simplistic and the initial feedback to this proposal included concern over the targeted privilege escalation for `iptables`, which could be avoided by re-imagining aspects of the startup script as cooperative systemd units, discretely responsible for health checking and port management.
+There could be other benefits from such a solution, however, they may be considered out of scope for this specific proposal.

 ## Addendums
 [Addendums]: #addendums